November 19-23, 2014

 Performances may include drama, comedy, dance, improvisational, pantomime, musical theater, puppetry, storytelling and other forms of the performing arts.
 Productions are staged in small neighborhood theatres, outdoors in private yards and even on the stages of local bars.
 Many of the performances are open to the public and priced inexpensively.

 All-access and discounted combination passes are also available, and you can order tickets through the Fringe Fest website.

-For updates on this year’s lineup, visit the festival’s website at www.nofringe.org or call 504-941-3640.
+For updates on this year’s lineup and for details on the free "Family Fringe," featuring performances, workshops, open-mic events and arts and crafts activities for kids, visit the festival’s website at www.nofringe.org or call 504-941-3640.
 You can also find Fringe Fest on Facebook and Twitter.